 The good news though is this day — Wednesday — held hope.
 Today was my eye doctor appointment.
 My sister agreed to go with me (and to this day, I cannot thank my entire family enough for trekking to multiple, hour-after-long-hour appointments).
 To put this part of the story in a shorter version — This visit was scary.
 It started with a nurse giving me an eye test — the one where you put your chin on a strap and lean your forehead to a second strap.
 Stare at the red dot in front of you and click the “clicker” every time you see a green dot around the red one.
 We began with my good right eye.
 I aced the about five minute test.
 There was one wrong click — an extra one, but I even knew where I did it because I said, “Oops.”
 Now time for my left eye.
 The green dots were faint so I knew this test would be hard . . . but I was prepared.
 So chin, forehead on straps.
 Look at the red dot . . .
 Look at the red dot? . . .
 The red dot?
 For my entire being I could not see the red dot.
 I could feel myself beginning to shake.
 “The red dot isn’t the test; the green ones are,” I told myself.
 “I um, cannot see the red dot,” I announced . . . calmly.
 An instant response from the nurse: “Oh, it’s okay, hun.
 A lot of people cannot see the red dot.”
 “Liar.”
 That was what I was thinking.
 The word kept repeating in my head, “Liar.
 Liar.
 Liar liar liarliarliarliar . . . ” Then, I inhaled and said, “I think I’m going to cry.”
 The world paused, it felt.
 It was as if I could hear my sister say, “Oh shit” in her head.
 As if I could hear her confirm there was a big problem.
 And that’s when I cried.
 Cried because I was scared and because I knew they were scared.
 Cried because this was happening . . . and I cried simply to have an outlet to cry.
 As if my tears proved my innocence, as if now they believed, Trista rushed over with a tissue in hand, palm rubbing my back, cooing calming words while the nurse explained I must try.
 “Just try to see if you can see any of the green dots,” she explained.
 So I tried.
 The five minute test got longer.
 Instead of seeing dots about every two seconds, I probably clicked a total of 10 times.
 With every lack of click, my heart clicked . . . and clicked, pounded against my lungs, ribs.
 Then, it was over.
 Finally.
 Time to move into a second room . . . and time for the doctor.
 He asked me to read that chart with letters on it.

 How I’ve always loved doing this.
 I’ve viewed it as a chance to show off my vision, be the rare case the eye doctor sees that’s beyond perfect.
 “E” I announced with my left eye closed.
 “P-E-Z-O-L-O-F-T-D!”
 I smiled, not needing his approval, knowing my score.
 Left eye now . . . and I should have been prepared.
 I could feel my heart pick up again.
 Feel the shaking in my stomach start.
 “I . . . um, I know it’s an E from memory . . . but I, um . . .
 I cannot see anything . . . but the white shape of the sign.
 It looks blank.”
 Trista later admitted to my mom this was when she knew something was terribly wrong.
 This was when she could envision what I saw: nothing.
 The doctor gave me a black tool to cover my left eye.
 It had little pin-prick holes in it.
 “Does this help?
 If you find one pin-prick holes to look through?”
 “No. It’s the same.
 I see nothing.”
 The tests stopped there. . . .
 The doctor seemed . . . unnerved . . . about what was happening to me.
-A healthy, 29-year-old girl with perfect vision before, wakes one morning and now sees practically nothing out of her left eye.
+A healthy, twenty-nine-year-old girl with perfect vision before, wakes one morning and now sees practically nothing out of her left eye.
 He recommended me get a second opinion, see a retina specialist . . . and by “recommended” I mean he called the retina specialist himself — that very second — scheduled an appointment for me . . . an appointment that was “leave now and he’ll take you as soon as you get there.”
 I had never seen a doctor move so quickly.
 He said the instant appointment was “because your pupils are already dilated” . . . but I knew that may be only two percent of the reason why.
 Pupil dilation can happen at the drop of an eye bottle.

 As we were walking out, he stopped me.
 “I . . .
 I want to test the colors you’re seeing,” he said, tripping over his words, working in the hallway.
 He held up a bright red pen.
 “What color is this — with your right eye only?”
 “Red,” I answered.
 “And your left?” ” . . .
 Oh . . .
 It’s more brown.
 A dull red.
 A dull, dirty red.”
 I removed the hand covering my right eye and with my left eye closed, looked at the cherry red pen.
 The dingy color vanished.
 That’s when I realized I needed to add “reduced color” onto the list of what I was experiencing.

-As we left, I tried to be happy.
+This eye doctor passed me off to a specialist so as we left, I tried to be happy.
 Answers.
 I would get instant answers today.
 As Tris and I walked, I asked her, “Why do you suppose he didn’t prescribe glasses?
 I mean, maybe this next doctor will.
 Just until they figure out why this happened.”
 She hesitated.
 I kept prompting her.
 Finally she explained — There was no vision to improve upon.
 Glasses only help if there is some type of vision. . . .
 Silence again.
 She kept looking straight, showing me she wasn’t concentrating on my reaction.
 How stupid I felt.
 Stupid because she is younger than me, but wiser.
 And because I was worried I need glasses . . . when now, the truth is, I should have prayed harder for them.